aptise/peter_sslers/README.md

 This package is *not* aimed at casual users or people concerned with a handful of websites or servers.

-Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
+"Peter" offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
 PostgreSQL is recommended; sqlite is supported.
 A good-faith effort is made to get this to work on MySQL.

-Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy certificates.
+Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy Signed SSL Certificates.

 The client supported ACME v1 until version `0.4.0`.